 Can you think of anyone who might die for you?
 Not many of us can.
-But guess what; Jesus already did just that.
+But guess what.
+Jesus already did just that.
 When we were at our worse, Jesus died for us.
 Why?
-Because he loves us.
+Because He loves us.
 There are some people that we might consider hard to love.
-They may fall into our “really, really hard to love” group like child rapists and mass murderers.
+They may fall into our “really, really hard to love” groups like child rapists and mass murderers.
 Some of you may even think that you fall into this group, but look at this scripture:

 Romans 5:6-8 (KJV)

 6 For when we were yet without strength, in due time Christ died for the ungodly.

 7 For scarcely for a righteous man will one die: yet peradventure for a good man some would even dare to die.

 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.

 No matter what you have done, you are not too tough for Jesus’s love to be extended to you.

 There is one group of people who I would especially like to comfort and that is those who either had an abortion (female) or who contributed to the death of a child through abortion (husband, boyfriend, parent).
 This is a sin that takes a severe emotional toll on the involved people.
 It is truly a hard-hearted person who can murder an innocent child, embryo or fetus and walk away unscathed.
 Sometimes the emotional toll shows up years later.
 There are even those who fear that they can not be forgiven by Jesus for this sin.
 But I’m here to declare unto you that even this sin can be forgiven through the love of Jesus.